zspitz/dlr/docs/expr-tree-spec/api-reference.md

 Constructor and type must be non-null.
 Type must represent a type that has a constructor that takes no arguments.

 If arguments is omitted or null, the factory stores an empty collection.
 If provided, arguments must have the same number of elements as the number of parameters for the constructor.
 Each of the elements of arguments must be non-null, and the types of the values they represent must be assignable to the type of the corresponding parameter of addMethod.
 There is a special case the factory handles when an element of arguments has a Type property representing a type that is not assignable to the corresponding parameter type.
 If the parameter's type is a sub type of LambdaExpression, and the argument Expression object itself (that is, the Expression node) is of a type that is assignable to the parameter's type, then the argument Expression node is wrapped in a Quote node.
-This supports a legacy ETs v1 behavior for how C\# chose to implement expression such as "Expression&lt;Func&lt;...&gt;&gt; = (...) =&gt; ...".
+This supports a legacy ETs v1 behavior for how C\# chose to implement expression such as "Expression\<Func\<...\>\> = (...) =\> ...".

 If provided, members must have the same number of elements as arguments.
 Each of the elements of members must be non-null.
 Each must be a gettable instance PropertyInfo, FieldInfo, or MethodInfo that is available on the declaring type of constructor.
 You might expect the members to be setters, but these exist purely to capture the names of members, for pretty printing, or for debugging uses.
 They do not affect the semantics or results of NewExpression nodes.
 The corresponding element of arguments for a particular members element must have a type assignable to the type of the member.